FStarLang/FStar/pulse/CONTRIBUTING.md

 Then, you can extract the rules with `make -j -C src extract-extraction` .
 Then you can recompile everything with `make` from the Steel root directory.

+Likewise, if you modify the syntax extension, you should run `make -j -C src extract-syntax-extension`

 ## Safe rules to regenerate and recompile everything